LiteracyBridge/acm/installer/README.md

 ## Steps
 * Install _Inno Setup_ from the link above.
 * Download _Java 8 jre_.
-We use zulu jdk 8, from [Azul Java 8 JDK](https://www.azul.com/downloads/?version=java-8-lts&os=windows&architecture=x86-64-bit&package=jdk)
+We use zulu jdk 8, from Azul Java 8 JDK [64-bit](https://www.azul.com/downloads/?version=java-8-lts&os=windows&architecture=x86-64-bit&package=jdk) or [32-bit](https://cdn.azul.com/zulu/bin/zulu8.54.0.21-ca-jdk8.0.292-win_i686.zip)
+  * I believe the 32-bit version will work correctly.
+If so, we can run on ancient Windows computers.
+    * That's not necessarily doing our users any favors.
+An ancient Windows computer will be slow, and may not have sufficient memory to load, for example, a large program specification.
+    * An alternative would be to produce both a 32-bit and a 64-bit installer.
+Since the online updater doesn't update the JRE, and since there is only one set of Java .jar files, the only downside is making users pick which one to install.
   * Download the zip file, and unzip it.
 Inside the unzipped content, find the `jre` directory.
   * Copy that `jre` tree as the `./jre` directory.
-  * Follow the instructions below in _Fix Java 8 so it isn't microscopic and totally illegible on HighDPI devices_
+  * Test on a HighDPI device.
+If the text is tiny and illegible, follow the instructions below in _Fix Java 8 so it isn't microscopic and totally illegible on HighDPI devices_
 * Install the signing certificate, `code_signing.pfx`
   * See _Setting up the signing tool_, below.
   * Configure _Inno Setup_ to use the code signing certificate.
 * Build `S3Sync` in the S3Sync project.
 * Build `ACM` in the ACM project.
 * Run the `build_dist.sh` script to copy files into the ACM directory.
 This is the source directory for the setup compiler.
- * Make sure 'converters' contains the AudioBatchConverter.exe and FFmpeg tools.
+ * Make sure `converters` contains the AudioBatchConverter.exe and FFmpeg tools.
  * The bat files for running the ACM and TB-Loader are in `./bats`.
  * The runtime icons are in `./images`.
  * The directory `./sync.config` contains common synchronizer configuration files, for uploading stats and user feedback, and for downloading software updates.